Polling for All Le Center Residents:

 Full State Election Dates - Sec of State Site

 If you want to vote by mail, request an absentee ballot by completing an absentee ballot application online or as a paper form.
 You can request a ballot for the Primary or General Election, or both.
 Primary ballots are being sent out now, with a 24 hour turnaround time to get a ballot put in the mail once the application is received by Elections & Voter Services.
-You can apply online or submit an absentee ballot application by mail, email, fax, or in person.
-Apply online to have an absentee ballot mailed to you Absentee Ballot Applications are also available in multiple languages to download and print off to submit in person, or via mail, email, or fax:

 Follow the status of your absentee ballot: